MifraL/Week-One/Journal.md

 ![image i just uploaded](mistake2.JPG)

 I learned that when there's instruction follow them through every step and not try to cut corners.

+When I was using Zotero, I was confused about how to process so I searched up instructions @google.

+The following website was really helpful: https://www.zotero.org/support/quick_start_guide.